Wineries Welcome in the HER Helmet Thursdays Project

 Dan Johnson was the first to catch the vision, when he worked at Baywood Cellars.
 He was followed promptly by his friend Josh at Pierce Vineyards, then Stefanie at Scheid Vineyards–wineries leading the way in Monterey County’s HER Helmet Thursdays project.
 See “Wine-ding your way along Monterey County bikeways” for photos.

-HER Helmet Thursdays is a long-term ecology-economy sustainability project to encourage more bicycling.
-(It is not a short-term discount promotion.)
-In less than a year, the number of participating businesses and organizations has tripled.
+HER Helmet Thursdays is a long-term ecology-economy sustainability project to encourage more bicycling, by males and females.
+It is not a short-term discount promotion.

-Avid cyclist and Monterey County native Aaron Magenheim of Signature Irrigation suggested adding wineries to the project.
-Project coordinator, Mari Lynch, thanked Aaron for his great idea and immediately invited three local wineries—and all said yes, we want to be part of supporting more biking in our county!
+Avid cyclist and Monterey County native Aaron Magenheim (see “Generations of Cycling“) suggested adding wineries to the project.
+Project founder and coordinator Mari Lynch thanked Aaron for his great idea and immediately invited three local wineries—and all said yes, we want to be part of supporting more biking in our county!

-Wineries throughout the county are encouraged to participate, regardless of how remote their tasting room/wine sales location may be.
-Together all participants in this countywide project help build a reputation for Monterey County as one of the most bicycling friendly places in the country, attracting new visitors here—and in a way that helps our economy and helps the environment.
+As of March 2015, wineries throughout Monterey County are encouraged to participate, regardless of how remote their tasting room/wine sales location may be.
+Together all participants in this countywide project help build a reputation for Monterey County as one of the most bicycling friendly places in America.

 Drinking and bicycle safety